Milk (1 Cup) and Upma (1 Serving (120g))

 Add Protein

-Include a source of protein, such as adding a boiled egg or a handful of nuts like almonds or walnuts to your meal, to help slow down the absorption of carbohydrates.
+Incorporate a source of protein with your meal, such as a boiled egg or a handful of nuts, which can help slow down the absorption of carbohydrates.

 Stay Hydrated